 Evaluate the role of physiotherapy in the management of specific pathologies

 Carry out safely, effectively and with due regard for indication and contra-indications specified manipulative thrust techniques

 Module Attendance Required

-Poster reporting small investigation into one approach evaluating some aspect of an approach to the treatment and management of neuromusculoskeletal dysfunctions.
+Poster reporting a review of empirical evidence ofan approach to management of neuromusculoskeletal dysfunctions.